melezhik/Sparrow6/documentation/development.md

 # Task folders structure

-`task-run` function or s6 cli accepts the first mandatory argument with a path to some directory.
+`task-run` function or s6 cli accepts the first argument with a path to some directory.

-This is where Sparrow looks for a code ( task.* file ) when executes a task.
+This is where Sparrow looks for a task code ( task.* file ) when executes a task.

 Ypi can organize a folders structure as you wish: